This information is for:

 - How to help someone seek mental health support, Mind – Information on how to offer someone with a mental health problem emotional and practical support, what to do in an emergency and how to look after yourself.

 Information on rights

 - Carers' social care rights, Mind – Information on the rights of carers.

-- Confidentiality and information sharing for carers, friends and family, Rethink Mental Illness – Information about when healthcare professionals can share information with carers and when they can’t.
+- Confidentiality, information – for loved ones of people living with mental illness, Rethink Mental Illness – Information about when healthcare professionals can share information with carers and when they can’t.

 - SHARE: consent, confidentiality and information sharing in mental healthcare and suicide prevention, Gov.uk – A report from the Department of Health and Social Care on consent, confidentiality and information sharing in mental healthcare and suicide prevention.

 - Consent to mental health treatment, Mind – Information about giving consent, when you might be treated without your consent and refusing treatment.